| | | |

 • 1 tbs vanilla extract

-• 3 cups gluten-free flour (or white whole wheat flour)
+• 3 cups gluten-free flour (or all-purpose flour)

 • 2 tsp baking powder